 Spiritual module intention.
 “Realizing that there is no fear, ultimately there is no death.
 Evolving as a spiritual being and living in joy.”
 I find it odd saying that spirituality and spiritual module is probably at this time my strongest part of ILP.
 The practices are rock solid and our sangha is amazing.
 I just feel really blessed and living according to this intention is easy.
 No adjustments here, just practice, practice and Love.

 Work-money-social-house module intention.
 “I am stabilizing the balance on my Lower Right quadrant with financial, work and household practices.”
 This area and intention is what I really need to focus on.
 My financial status is not what I want at the moment and house holding also needs attention.
 I gave a lot of effort on these, but the money doesn’t grow in trees.
-The direction is good and I find that taking this module also into my ILP has been of greatest value.
+The direction is good and I find that to settle your debts with dedebt has been of greatest value.
 In work-life things are really flowing and that is also one thing that will balance my finances soon.

 Commitment statement.
 “I am committed to my ILP practice daily with awareness, mindfulness and joy for a period of at least four weeks beginning August 1st and ending August 27th, 2011 (and continuing longer with this or a renewed design).
 I am living according to my vision and rating my daily experience of engaging my quality.
 I am committed to reviewing my ILP weekly and taking corrective actions if needed.”
 As my ILP design consisted of two parts, this commitment statement was pretty much the same as for the first two weeks, but since I could engage my practice here on a familiar ground with the normal daily routines, I only discuss this on here.
 The percentage that I was committed to my ILP was on average 87 (ranging from 73 to 92,5).
 I did not achieve a 100% commitment to my ILP, which makes me think that I should probably change some modules and/or adjust the number or practices per week.